ECG EKG technician courses in the USA

 To enroll in an ECG/EKG technician course, individuals typically need to have a high school diploma or GED.
 Some programs may also have additional admission requirements, such as prerequisites in math and science.

-Overall, ECG/EKG technician courses provide the necessary education and training to start a career as an EKG technician, a rewarding profession in the healthcare field that involves helping to diagnose and monitor heart conditions and diseases.
+Overall, ECG/EKG technician courses provide the necessary education and training to start a career as an EKG technician.